-- Shear is the time required, to slide a standard area of pressure-sensitive label from a standard flat surface in a direction that is parallel to the surface, under definite test conditions.
+- Shear is the time required, to slide a standard area of the pressure-sensitive label from a standard flat surface in a direction that is parallel to the surface, under definite test conditions.

 With all these performance factors, it is important to know the kind of surface on which the label is to be placed.
 An adhesive will release or hold in a different way on a suede fabric material than on a smooth surface like glass.

-- Tamper-evident: When someone attempts to remove the tamper-evident label from the application surface, it results in fracturing of the adhesive layer and leaves the message “Void” on the surface on which it is applied.
-These labels are frequently used for pharmaceuticals, retail pricing, and other applications where it is important to prevent the removal of label.
+- Tamper-evident: When someone attempts to remove the tamper-evident label from the application surface, it results in the fracturing of the adhesive layer and leaves the message “Void” on the surface on which it is applied.
+These labels are frequently used for pharmaceuticals, retail pricing, and other applications where it is important to prevent the removal of labels.

 - Acrylic Vs. Rubber-based Adhesives: Lastly, another key distinction between adhesives is selecting between acrylic and rubber-based adhesives.

 - Acrylic Adhesives: Acrylic adhesives are particularly used for long term bonding.
 These adhesives strongly resist UV rays and chemical solvents.
-These adhesives have higher costs, but deliver higher durability.
+These adhesives have higher costs but deliver higher durability.

 - Rubber-based Adhesives: Rubber-based adhesives are extensively used for short-term bonding.
-Owing to their low costs and instant bonding, they are mostly used in the indoor applications.
+Owing to their low costs and instant bonding, they are mostly used in indoor applications.
 Nonetheless, they are vulnerable to chemicals and UV exposure.